nasa/CompDam_DGD/readme.md

 ```
 After typing 'y' in response to the prompt asking if you would like to proceed, Conda will install `f90wrap` and all of its dependencies.
 This completes the setup process.
 These steps only need to be executed once.

 Note, you can exit the Conda environment by typing `source deactivate`.
-When you open a new session, you will need to activate the conda environment by typing `source activate compdam`.
+When you open a new session, you will need to activate the Conda environment by typing `source activate compdam`.

 ### Example usage
-This section describes how to compile CompDam into a python extension module and run a simple example.
+This section describes how to compile CompDam into a Python extension module and run a simple example.

 The relevant files are in the `pyextmod` directory, so set `pyextmod` as your current working directory.